shivenkashyapp/shivenkashyapp/README.md

 - Hi, I’m Shiven!
 I love to work on low-level software, and also work on AI models often.

-(You'll find me reading a Colleen Hoover book, listening to jazz, or with my Linux laptop in hand :P )
+(You'll find me reading a Colleen Hoover book, listening to jazz, or with my Linux laptop in hand :P)

+- Languages I work with often: C/C++, Ruby, Python, NASM, and TS/JS (almost never).

 <!---
 GreaseCube/GreaseCube is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.